 This clinic will help attendees workshop their fundraising aspirations and develop their careers as creative entrepreneurs.
 Attendees will benefit from a wealth of information on raising money for projects, planning projects for different types of fundraising activities, strategies for fundraising success and nurturing relationships with donors and sponsors.

 Armed with that planning, the next step is to develop and implement your own tailored fundraising campaign.
 We’ll match whatever you raise, up to $5,000 – a great incentive to get people on board with your project and practice.

 - What do I get?

-As part of MATCH Lab we’ll fund your attendance at the Raising Money For Your Art clinic, your return airfares, two-nights’ accommodation and selected meals; plus, we’ll match dollar-for-dollar money raised through your fundraising campaign up to $10,000 per participant.
+As part of MATCH Lab we’ll fund your attendance at the Raising Money For Your Art clinic if it takes place in person, including your return airfares, two-nights’ accommodation and selected meals.
+Alternatively, depending on current health advice relating to COVID19 the clinic will be delivered online.
+We’ll match dollar-for-dollar money raised through your fundraising campaign up to $5,000 per participant.

 - Why matched funding?
 How does that work?

 Glad you asked!
 We are focused on helping artists learn how to fund their art in sustainable ways, so they can build a career.
 Our research shows that matched funding is an especially powerful tool in leveraging support from the private sector and maximising an investment in you as an artist.

 It’s a great incentive that encourages more value for donations, higher levels of engagement from donors, and helps artists build relationships that can continue long after a particular project has been and gone.

 MATCH Lab isn’t for everyone.
 This isn’t a traditional arts or grants program – it’s designed as an intensive, hands-on professional and business development opportunity.

 We’re looking for people who have lots of ideas and passion for their art and want to arm themselves with knowledge of how they can make a sustainable path for their work.